 Preserve Your Knee with Bridge-Enhanced ACL Repair (BEAR)

-At ROC, Board-Certified surgeon Dr. Jeffrey Feinblatt is trained to perform ACL repair using the BEAR® (Bridge-Enhanced ACL Repair) Implant.
-This innovative approach is designed to support the body’s natural healing process while restoring knee stability and function.
-Dr. Feinblatt has now been performing BEAR ACL repairs for over two years and is among the most experienced surgeons in the Pacific Northwest offering this procedure.
+At ROC, ACL repair is offered using the BEAR® (Bridge-Enhanced ACL Repair) Implant, an innovative approach designed to support the body’s natural healing process while restoring knee stability and function.
+The procedure is performed by board-certified orthopedic surgeon Jeffrey Feinblatt, who is specially trained through Miach Orthopaedics and is among the most experienced BEAR surgeons in the Pacific Northwest.

 Mountain bikers speeding along a forest trail in sunshine, ROC Orthopedics